Early Childhood Policies in Latin America: Reports on the Progress of the Implementation of the Regional Agenda

 In accordance with this agreement, and in order to measure the progress made in alignment with the Agenda, an instrument for assessing the state of early childhood policies was collaboratively developed using the Bogota Declaration agreements as a reference.
 Between 2018 and 2020, research centers in ten countries, together with the Inter-American Dialogue’s Education Program, developed national reports to monitor the progress of compliance with the agreements on the agenda of each country over time.

-This document summarizes the main findings of these ten reports in terms of the four agreements, recognizing opportunities for improvement and above all highlighting the strengths of different countries in each of the areas.
-This report aims to inform the governments and citizens of the region about the state of early childhood policies and their compliance with each agreement of the Bogota Declaration, as well as to highlight good initiatives that could serve as an example for other countries.
+This Second Regional Report analyses the main results of these eight reports, which describe the changes, progress, setbacks and stagnation of the last four years.
+This regional report aims to inform governments and citizens about the status of early childhood policies and compliance with each agreement of the Bogotá Declaration, as well as highlight good initiatives that could serve as an example for other countries.

 KEY MESSAGES:

-DOWNLOAD THE COMPLETE REPORT HERE
+DOWNLOAD THE COMPLETE SECOND REPORT HERE (IN SPANISH)

 Downloads